Day 1: Fly from London Heathrow to Beijing. Transfer to the hotel.

 Day 11: Land in the UK

-The Great Wall of China, one of the Seven modern wonders of the world, and one of the greatest technological achievements in all of mankind, has long held the imagination of writers, scientists, soldiers, and now of course, travellers and adventurers.
+The Great Wall of China, one of the Seven modern wonders of the world and one of the greatest technological achievements of mankind, has long held the imagination of writers, scientists, soldiers, and now of course, travellers and adventurers.
 Within its countless bricks and watchtowers lies the boundless spirit of 2000 years’ worth of Chinese civilisation.
-This challenge is physically demanding but offer fabulous, never ending scenery and a fascinating insight into a rich culture and history.
+This challenge is physically demanding but offers fabulous, never ending scenery and a fascinating insight into a rich culture and history.

 The cost of the trip is £2,495.
 There is a £250 trip deposit (non-refundable or transferable) to book your place.
-The remaining balance is covered on small instalments between the time of booking and the time of departure.
+The remaining balance is payable in several manageable instalments between the time of booking and the time of departure.